associatesman/associatesman/README.md

 - Hi, I am @associatesman
-- I'm a freshman in Bilkent University
+- I'm a freshman at Bilkent University
 - I'm a retired Informatics Olympian